gardehal/3d-printing/created/arduino-arm/README.md

 # arduino-arm

 A small arm controlled by an Arduino board and servos.

+Correction from the drawings: 1 segment has been removed due to the weight of the limb and the inability for servo 1 and 2 to move it.

 ## Arduino code